jellyfin-archive/cordova-plugin-chromecast/README.md

 cordova plugin add https://github.com/jellyfin/cordova-plugin-chromecast.git
 ```

-If you have trouble installing the pulgin or running the project for iOS, from `/platforms/ios/` try running:
+If you have trouble installing the plugin or running the project for iOS, from `/platforms/ios/` try running:
 ```bash
 sudo gem install cocoapods
 pod repo update